NASHRA / ALTERNATIVES[SUBSTACK]

 Substack

-Flat fee, 0% cut, full publishing OS.
+Flat fee, no percentage, full publishing OS.

 Common questions.